Most Workflows Don't Break in the Middle. They Break at the Edges.

 • logic-first workflow definitions

-• human-in-the-loop steps for approvals and reviews
+• human-in-the-loop approvals where needed

-• audit logging and traceability
+• audit logging and full traceability